Do You Offer God a Sacrifice of Praise?

 The term “sacrifice of praise” is only found in one verse in the Bible.
 It’s a curious phrase.
 What does it mean?

-While sacrifice of praise could include everything we give up for God as an act of praise, I don’t think that concept ties in with this verse because we can’t continually offer sacrifices.
-We can indeed praise God through our sacrificial living and giving, but this isn’t what sacrifice of praise means.
+While sacrifice of praise could include everything we give up—that is, what we sacrifice—for God as an act of adoration, I don’t think that concept ties in with this verse because we can’t continually offer sacrifices.
+We can indeed praise God through our sacrificial living and giving, but this isn’t what phrase means.

 How do you praise God?
 Should you add anything to your practice?